Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Results and discussion

 As a last exercise, we can try to assess the impact that our revised QCD uncertainties, combined with the updated massive NNLO pQCD correction of~\cite{Bernreuther:2016ccf}, would have on the final LEP $\AFBb$ average.
-If one takes into account the complete massive NNLO correction, rather than the NLO one used at LEP times, the central value of the each extracted FB asymmetry would increase slightly by $+0.4\%$.
-If, in addition, we use the new QCD uncertainties estimated as explained above, of order 0.7\%$\otimes$0.25\% (for the lepton-charge analysis) and 0.05\%$\otimes$0.25\% (for the jet-charge extraction), we obtain the new individual $\AFBbb$ values listed in Table~\ref{tab:AFBbnew}.
+Of course, such an exercise is simplistic and cannot be compared to the full LEP $\AFBb$ combination~\cite{ALEPH:2005ab}, where a global fit of all heavy flavour measurements --- including $R_b$, charm observables, mixing, semileptonic branching ratios --- was performed.
+In addition, an updated realistic full simulation would likely lead to modifications of the detector-dependent $s_b$ bias factors of the NNLO pQCD correction in Eq.~(\ref{eq:QCDcorr}).
+Still, it is an informative procedure to estimate the numerical impact that the updated QCD effects considered here would naively have on the $\AFBb$ weighted average.
+If, in Eq.~(\ref{eq:QCDcorr}), one takes into account the complete massive NNLO correction (rather than the NLO one used at LEP times) weighted by the $s_b\approx 0.3, 0.6$ experimental bias factors determined in the original lepton- and jet- charge analyses, the central value of the each extracted FB asymmetry increases slightly by about 0.3\% and 0.1\% for lepton- and jet- charge analyses, respectively.
+If, in addition, we use the new QCD uncertainties estimated as explained above, of order $0.7\%\otimes0.25\%$ (for the lepton-charge analysis) and $0.05\%\otimes0.25\%$ (for the jet-charge extraction), we obtain the new individual $\AFBbb$ values listed in Table~\ref{tab:AFBbnew}.
 To obtain a single final asymmetry from all these results, we use the Best Linear Unbiased Estimate (BLUE) method as implemented in the {\sc blue} (v.2.1.1) code~\cite{blue}, combining all individual $\AFBb$ values with their (newly reassessed) QCD uncertainties taken as fully correlated among experiments, and their statistical and remaining systematics as fully uncorrelated.
-Such a procedure increases the combined $b$-quark FB asymmetry by $+0.0004$ (with a total uncertainty, dominated by statistical uncertainties, basically unmodified) compared to the average derived with the BLUE method applied on the original LEP asymmetries listed in Table~\ref{tab:AFBb}.
-The corresponding new result $\AFBb = 0.0996\pm0.0016$ would slightly diminish the tension between the $b$-quark asymmetry and the SM fit from 2.4$\sigma$ to 2.1$\sigma$.
+Such a procedure increases the combined $b$-quark FB asymmetry by $+0.0003$ (with a total uncertainty, dominated by statistical uncertainties, basically unmodified) compared to the average derived with the BLUE method applied on the original LEP asymmetries listed in Table~\ref{tab:AFBb}.
+The corresponding new result $\AFBb = 0.0995\pm0.0016$ would slightly diminish the tension between the $b$-quark asymmetry and the SM fit from 2.4$\sigma$ to 2.2$\sigma$.
 Such a reduction of the data-theory discrepancy would also propagate into the weak mixing angle derived from $\AFBb$, decreasing by an equal amount the existing pull between $\weakeffb$ and the current $\weakeff$ world average.